Glioblastoma: Was this the cancer John McCain had been fighting?

 By: Dr. Thomas Incledon

 Yes, Senator John McCain was diagnosed with glioblastoma multiforme, an aggressive brain cancer in the summer of 2017.
-During the course of a year, he had undergone surgery to remove the primary tumor and continued treatment near his home in Arizona.
-Last week, his family announced he has stopped receiving treatment and, on Saturday, McCain passed away at the age of 81.
+During the year, he had undergone surgery to remove the primary tumor and continued treatment near his home in Arizona.
+Last week, his family announced he had stopped receiving treatment and, on Saturday, McCain passed away at the age of 81.

 • Vomiting